MarceauFillon/Coin_Picker/README.md

 ### Prerequisites

-First, clone this project in you catkin workspace and do catkin_make Some packages are needed to run this project.
+First, clone this project in you catkin workspace and do catkin_make.
+Some packages are needed to run this project.
 Please run the following bash file, prevent at the project root.

 ```